 You need to do the same.

-The Difference between Scenes, Sequences, and Chapters
+The Difference Between Scenes, Sequences, and Chapters

-Authors, editors, and writing coached like me have a number of different terms we use to group together story moments and beats within a narrative.
-There are so many terms that writers and aspiring authors can sometimes get confused about the difference between concepts like "scenes", "sequences", and "chapters".

-As such, we're going to look at the difference between these three key concepts.
-By the end of this article, you'll understand not only the difference between scenes, sequences, and chapters, but also how they work together to create a cohesive and engaging narrative within your book.
+Authors, editors, and writing coaches like me have a number of different terms we use to group together story moments and beats within a narrative.
+There are so many terms that writers and aspiring authors can sometimes get confused about the difference between concepts like "scenes," "sequences," and "chapters."
+By the end of this chapter, you'll understand not only the difference between these terms, but also how they work together to create a cohesive and engaging narrative within your book.

-We'll start with the all-important story unit known as the scene.
+Let’s start with the all-important story unit known as the scene.

 Scene